nrwl/nx-recipes/storybook-publishing-strategies-multiple-frameworks/README.md

 Look into the following files to see how the sample is configured:

-- For the Storybook composition setup: [libs/storybook-host/.storybook/main.js](libs/storybook-host/.storybook/main.js) Note that you need to have at least [one story](libs/storybook-host/src/lib/storybook-host.stories.tsx) in this host app.
-Otherwise, Storybook will not start.
-It does **not** matter which framework the main Storybook host is using.
-It can be Angular, React, Vue, etc. It just needs to have at least one story.
-In this example, we are using React.
+- For the Storybook composition setup: [storybook-host/.storybook/main.ts](storybook-host/.storybook/main.ts)

 - For the framework-specific Storybooks:

-  - For all Angular stories: [libs/storybook-host-angular/.storybook/main.js](libs/storybook-host-angular/.storybook/main.js)
+  - For all Angular stories: [storybook-host-angular/.storybook/main.ts](storybook-host-angular/.storybook/main.ts)
-  - For the Angular host `project.json` Storybook port configuration: [apps/storybook-host-angular/.storybook/project.json](apps/storybook-host-angular/.storybook/project.json)
+  - For the Angular host `project.json` Storybook port configuration: [storybook-host-angular/project.json](storybook-host-angular/project.json)

-  - For all React stories: [libs/storybook-host-react/.storybook/main.js](libs/storybook-host-react/.storybook/main.js)
+  - For all React stories: [storybook-host-react/.storybook/main.ts](storybook-host-react/.storybook/main.ts)

-  - For the React host `project.json` Storybook port configuration: [apps/storybook-host-react/.storybook/project.json](apps/storybook-host-react/.storybook/project.json)
+  - For the React host `project.json` Storybook port configuration: [storybook-host-react/project.json](storybook-host-react/project.json)

 ## How to run it